pocomane/brewed-in-the-apocalypse/bita-tasty.md

 cowardice.
 But inside she feels uneasy, although maybe she doesn't really see why.
 I mean, father was way worse than this!

-World - Sure.
+Scenarist - Sure.
 If you say so...

 Player - You are evil!

-World - Thanks.
+Scenarist - Thanks.

 ```